Fluctuation theory and exit systems for positive self-similar Markov processes: Preliminaries and main results

+is a homogeneous random set of $X$ in the sense of~\cite{maisonneuve}, but it is not regenerative in general because of its dependence on the values of $M$.
+In~\cite{getoor} it has been proved, as a consequence of the main result therein, that in a~rather general framework $(X,M)$ is a strong Markov process, and several functionals related to it have been studied.

-Our first aim is to describe the process $X$ at the instants of time in $\Theta$ by means of the introduction of a {\it local time}.
-To do so we observe that because of Lamperti's transformation any element in $\Theta$ is the image under the time change $\tau$ of some instant where the underlying L\'evy process reaches its past supremum.
-This suggests that the random set $\Theta$ can be described by means of the local time at $0$ of the underlying L\'evy process reflected at its past supremum.
-To make precise this idea we need to introduce further notions related to the fluctuation theory of L\'evy processes.
+Our first aim is to describe the process $X$ at the instants of time in $\Theta$ by means of the introduction of a \textit{local time}.
+To do so we observe that because of Lamperti's transformation any element in $\Theta$ is the image under the time change $\tau$ of some instant where the underlying L\'{e}vy process reaches its past supremum.
+This suggests that the random set $\Theta$ can be described by means of the local time at $0$ of the underlying L\'{e}vy process reflected at its past supremum.
+To make precise this idea we need to introduce further notions related to the fluctuation theory of L\'{e}vy processes.